As approved at an AGM on 25th March 2018 and cricket AGM 23rd January 2022

 - Each member of the general committee is required, as a condition of election or appointment, to agree to be bound by and subject to these rules, the rules and regulations of the relevant County LTA, County Cricket Board and the LTA & ECB Rules and Disciplinary Codes.
 This agreement is to contain an express acknowledgement that the Contracts (Rights of Third Parties) Act 1999 applies and that the LTA, ECB and the Club can enforce any breach at its option and in its sole discretion.

 - The Officers of the Club, being The Chair, The Vice Chair, The Hon.
 General Secretary, The Hon.
-Treasurer, The Bar Secretary The Social Secretary and The Club Welfare Officer, being aged 18 or over, shall be elected annually at a General Meeting and shall be nominated, in writing or by email, by not less than two voting Members.
+Treasurer, The Bar Secretary, The Social Secretary and The Club Safeguarding Officer, being aged 18 or over, shall be elected annually at a General Meeting and shall be nominated, in writing or by email, by not less than two voting Members.
 Voting members are all full members of the club which shall exclude those under 18 years of age, social members and parents/carer or guardians of members under 18 years of age.
 Such nominations shall reach the General Secretary not less than seven days prior to the date of the Annual General Meeting.
 If there is only one candidate nominated to fill any particular vacancy, that candidate shall be declared elected unopposed for that particular vacancy at the next Annual General Meeting.
 If there is more than one candidate for any particular vacancy there shall be an election for that position.
 The club secretary shall promptly inform the membership of the candidates that are standing.
 Voting by proxy may be made by e-mail to the Club Secretary at any time from the notice of candidates until 5pm on the day before the Annual General Meeting.
 Voting at the Annual General Meeting shall be by secret ballot and all secret ballot and e-mail proxy votes shall be added together to determine the result for that position.
 All elections shall be conducted by the General Secretary and another officer.
 In the event of a tie, the candidate to be elected shall (unless the candidates otherwise agree) be determined by lot.

 - The members of the bar committee (Section I) shall be elected at the Club Annual General Meeting in accordance with the same procedures outlined in E4 above.